jonkeegan/cassini-tools/README.md

 # cassini-tools
 Here is some code to help you work with imagery and metadata from the Cassini space probe's ISS cameras.
+I wrote this up after building this project: http://graphics.wsj.com/saturn/

 The main tool in here is *process_coiss.js* a node script that will go through directories full of raw Cassini ISS data downloads and export a CSV file of all image metadata than can then be used to import into a database.
 This database can then be used to find, sort and query sequnces of Cassini images.
 I've also included *cassini_ISS_metadata.sql* which is the code needed to create a MySQL table to import your CSV into.

 ### Download the raw Cassini data